scerioli/Global-Preferences-Survey/ReproduceArticle.md

   - Nigeria

 This cut our dataset from 76 countries to 69, meaning a 10% less of the initial dataset.
-As 10% is small enough not to have a strong influence on the result, but it is big enough to be disturbing, we decided to try the way of the imputation of the missing values.
+As 10% is small enough not to have a strong influence on the result, still to estimate how missing values influes the results, we compared different strateges for inputation of the missing values.

 ##### Imputing NAs: the ````missMDA```` library